jgarza9788/GaussianBlur_Demo/GaussianBlur_PPM.md

 ## Description Features

 This is a blur effect that is achieved using Unity's Post Processing Method.

-~~Since this uses the Post Processing Method it should be compatable with Unity's High Definition Render Pipeline (HDRP) and the Lightweight Render Pipeline (LWRP), however this is currently untested.~~

 This has been tested on Lightweight Render Pipeline (LWRP).
 Still needs to be tested in High Definition Render Pipeline (HDRP).